Word page

 Example sentences

-• The aunties sat by the fire and twattled for hours.
+• The aunties sat by the fire and twattled over the village scandal for hours.

-• He waved away the newspaper piece as mere twattle.
+• He waved away the column as pure twattle dressed up as opinion.

-• Twattle survives mostly for flavor in old-fashioned prose.
+• Twattle survives mostly for flavor in old-fashioned prose and comic dialogue.

-• It is the sort of word that makes gossip sound almost musical.
+• It is the sort of word that makes gossip sound almost musical and faintly ridiculous.

 When should you use this word?